ipfs/ipfs-blog/src/_blog/2026-01-fleek-migration.md

 ---
-title: "Migrating IPFS Project Websites from Fleek to Modular Infrastructure"
+title: "How to Migrate IPFS Websites from Fleek to Modular Infrastructure"
-description: "After migrating 15+ IPFS Project websites from Fleek, Shipyard explains why modular infrastructure with swappable components is the future-proof approach to content-addressed website hosting."
+description: "A how-to guide for future-proofing your content-addressed website hosting."
 author: Marcin Rataj
 date: 2026-01-06
 permalink: '/2026-fleek-migration/'